Maria Kafaei Zandeh Del

 Khaled Farajpour

 Khaled belongs to Iran’s Arab minority.
-In his pursuit of freedom and democracy, he undertook a dangerous journey on foot, traveling 2,000 kilometers in 25 days while escaping from Iran.
-He is a dedicated activist who advocates for climate justice and minority rights.
+In his pursuit of freedom and democracy, he undertook a dangerous escape on foot, covering 2,000 kilometers in 25 days while fleeing Iran.
+He is a dedicated activist who fights for the climate and for minority rights.
+Khaled is also a fitness instructor and a nursing assistant with a strong background in medical knowledge and emergency response.
+He previously worked as a team leader at the Danish company Nordic Soda and is currently training to become a pilot.

 Maria De Freiesleben Christoffersen